 It will take a MINIMUM of four hours to complete this online course.
 The student may log on and off as needed.
 A bookmark will be set so when they log back in they will return to where they left off.

 Upon successful completion each student will have immediate access to a printable certificate and wallet card for proof of training on IATA DGR Class 9 Shipping by Air.

 We have no restrictions on how long a person takes to complete a course.

 Likewise, if you are purchasing for others, we have no time limit on assigning courses.
 So you can purchase a larger quantity then you currently need and take advantage of volume discounts.

-Our IATA Dangerous Goods Regulations Shipping Class 9 training course consists of content, graphics, audio, non-scored quiz questions and a final exam.
+Our IATA Dangerous Goods Regulations Shipping Class 9 training and certification course consists of content, graphics, audio, non-scored quiz questions and a final exam.

 Specific topics covered in this course include: